 Why is log cleaning necessary for a better performance?

 Large databases can often decrease the loading time of your website, so managing your database by cleaning the logs can boost your site’s loading speed and reduce your latency rates in processing database queries, resulted after every search users make on your website, thus improving your website’s overall performance.

 Magento databases save a lot of data in order to track down every order customers make so that every user can have access to view their shopping history, together with all their purchased products, and track down their orders in real-time.

 By regularly cleaning your Magento store logs, your website will load faster and offer a better shopping experience for your customers.

 Optimizing database log cleaning in Magento

 E-commerce websites’ databases can benefit from a decreased size up to 75% and faster data processing after executing log cleaning operations, so optimizing your Magento database is one the most important tasks you need to consider to make your site perform better.

-Although Magento has a built-in method to regularly clean the logging data, this option is not set by default so that every user can choose whether to turn it on, and as it is expected most don’t.
+Although Magento has a built-in method to regularly clean the logging data, this option is not set by default so that every user can choose whether to turn it on and as is expected, most don’t.

-Therefore you have to do it yourself either automatically or manually, to benefit of more MySQL database space and boost your Magento database efficiency in processing all queries.
+Therefore you have to do it yourself, either automatically or manually, to benefit from more MySQL database space and boost your Magento database efficiency in processing all queries.